Xerox shares down after board cans Fujifilm deal

 “We think that it would be negative for both firms if a break-off in negotiations is followed by a protracted period of uncertainty.”

+Holt also said there are potential interests from other competitors such as HP Inc (HPQ.N).

+“When you put these two companies together, the value proposition looks attractive,” Holt added.

-The two companies agreed in January to a complex deal that would have merged Xerox into their Asia joint venture Fuji Xerox and given Fujifilm control.
+Xerox and Fuji agreed in January to a complex deal thatwould have merged Xerox into their Asia joint venture Fuji Xeroxand given Fujifilm control.
 That prompted Icahn and Deason, who control 15 percent of the company, to demand changes to the board.

 The settlement with the billionaire investors outlined by Xerox on Sunday puts the Japanese company further on the back foot in any new negotiations with Xerox, although a number of analysts have said Fujifilm is under no pressure to rush.